 This competitive challenge has been exacerbated by a global oversupply of solar panels and a severe compression of prices that in part resulted from uncertainty in governmental incentive programs in Europe and the decline in credit markets that finance solar systems.

 It's not all good news is it?
-Who knows what will happen in the Eurozone.
+Hopefully the US economy picks up to allow investment.